jaymes-nsek/NRLA-Dashboard/README.md

 - Replace `API_KEY` with a valid OpenWeather key.
 You can obtain a free-tier key by creating an account at https://home.openweathermap.org/users/sign_up.
 - The key enables the app to fetch current weather details and keep the related dashboard chips updated.
 API documentation: https://docs.openweather.co.uk/current.

+## Browser Support

+The application has been tested against the latest stable versions of:
+- Google Chrome
+- Mozilla Firefox
+- Microsoft Edge

 ## Useful Angular CLI commands

 - Generate a component: